 Within a 5 minute conversation, he had arranged to meet Marc at 8:30 am the next day and to email me a brochure of their GPS OBD device specifications.
 Very efficient!

 There’s a lot more to India than the inside of air conditioned meeting rooms and high end hotels so take some time to try to get out and explore - it is a country of over a billion with incredible diversity.

 London & Partners organised a tour of Dharavi - one of the most enterprising slum areas in Mumbai where there industries such as plastic recycling and pottery have emerged.
 These are of course 2 extremes (the Taj hotel and the slum) and there’s a huge middle ground too - I have to keep reminding myself that this is a country of 1 billion+ people.

 You might have noticed, or you maybe you haven’t, but there’s a lot more advertising about.
 It’s filling your Facebook feed, it’s on phone boxes, it’s even starting to appear on the back of airplane seats.
 Advertising is pretty much everywhere.

-That means that it’s becoming more difficult to differentiate your brand from the competition - but our targeted moving media is a clear way to stand out.
+That means that it’s becoming more difficult to differentiate your brand from the competition - but our targeted outdoor media is a clear way to stand out.

 Car Quids isn’t the only show in town for this.
-If your brand needs a presence in London city centre, then taxi advertising might be worth considering, and bus advertising can be a useful way to get in front of pedestrians in local areas as well.
+If your brand wants to advertise in London city centre, then taxi advertising might be worth considering, and bus advertising can be a useful way to get in front of pedestrians in local areas as well.